-- (i) To determine budgetary control over expenses, - (ii) To determine dividend policy, - (iii) To find and control maintenance expenses, - (iv) To determine schedule of operations, - (v) To plan for capacity adjustments. - Long run forecasting (example, daily used routine household product like Aata)
+- To determine budgetary control over expenses

+- To determine dividend policy

+- To find and control maintenance expenses

+- To determine schedule of operations

+- To plan for capacity adjustments

-In long range forecast, the normal period used is generally 5 years.
-Example-Daily used routine household product like Aata.
-In some cases it may extends to 10 to 15 years also.
+Long run forecasting (usually for daily used routine household product like Aata, the normal period used is generally 5 years, in some cases it may extends to 10 to 15 years also.)

 The purpose of long range forecast is:

-- (i) To work out expected capital expenditure for future developments or to acquire new facilities, - (ii) To determine expected cash flow from sales, - (iii) To plan for future manpower requirements,
+- To work out expected capital expenditure for future developments or to acquire new facilities,

+- To determine expected cash flow from sales

+- To plan for future manpower requirements

-- (iv) To plan for material requirement, - (v) To plan for Research and Development.
+- To plan for material requirement

+- To plan for Research and Development.
 Here much importance is given to long range growth factor.